-You can use the internet to buy cheap and everyday things like vegetables to the expensive things like jewelry.
-In the beginning, people were afraid to use online payment methods like the debit card, credit card, net banking etc. They were likely to go with the option of Cash on Deliver (COD) if available.
+You can use the internet to buy cheap and everyday things from vegetables to expensive things like jewelry.
+In the beginning, people were afraid to use online payment methods like debit cards, credit cards, net banking, etc. They were likely to go with the option of Cash on Delivery (COD) if available.

 But now the time has completely changed the concept of shopping online.
 Most of the people use prepaid orders.
 So while doing transaction it is safer to check whether the data and information that you are giving to the eCommerce website are actually in safe hands.

 There are several ways to check whether the website is secured or not.
 Here we are going to see all of those ways:

 Steps to Tell Whether the Website is Secure or Not